Dorothy and the Witches of Oz

 Dorothy and the Witches of Oz is a 2012 film directed by Leigh Scott, based on the early 20th century novels The Wonderful Wizard of Oz, Ozma of Oz, The Road to Oz and The Magic of Oz by L. Frank Baum.
-The film stars Paulie Redding, Billy Boyd, Eliza Swenson, Mia Sara (in her final feature film to date), Lance Henriksen, and Christopher Lloyd.
+The film stars Paulie Rojas, Billy Boyd, Eliza Swenson, Mia Sara, Lance Henriksen, Jeffery Combs, and Christopher Lloyd.
 A longer version of the film was originally released as a TV miniseries in 2011 called The Witches of Oz, distributed by MarVista Entertainment.
 The miniseries was over an hour longer and had earlier versions of the special effects.
 The miniseries was originally released in 2011 in Europe, though its United Kingdom premiere was not until July 5, 2012 on the Sci-Fi Channel.

 Development of the miniseries/film began while director Leigh Scott was making direct-to-video films for The Asylum.
 Production began in December 2009 and filming took place throughout Connecticut and New York City.

 Plot

 An adult Dorothy Gale is now a successful children's book author and has moved from Kansas to present day New York City.
-Dorothy quickly learns that her popular books are based on repressed childhood memories, and that the wonders of Oz are very, very real.
+Dorothy quickly learns that her popular books are based on repressed childhood memories, and that the wonders of Oz are real.
 When the Wicked Witch of the West shows up in Times Square, Dorothy must find the inner courage to stop her.